watson-developer-cloud/node-red-labs/CONTRIBUTING.md

 # Getting start !

 The main steps are :
-* check pre-requisites on your laptop (Linux, Mac, Windows)
+* check pre-requisites on your laptop (Linux, Mac)
 * setup your development environment to use Node-RED on localhost
 * coding : modify or create a new node using Node-RED on localhost
 * commit your work and pull-request